MaximEsin/TS-PatternsCourse/Readme.md

 - 8 Create toString function using generics
 - 9 Create function to sort an array of objects by id
 - 10 Create a function that regroups an array by a key
+- 11 Create validation type for the form